-MONTGOMERY – Governor Kay Ivey on Wednesday issued her eighteenth supplemental emergency proclamation containing an amended Safer at Home Order that includes a statewide mask requirement.
+MONTGOMERY – Governor Kay Ivey issued her twenty-second supplemental emergency proclamation extending the Safer at Home Order that includes a statewide mask requirement.
 Individuals will be required to wear a mask or other facial covering when in public and in close contact with other people, as described in the order.
-This amended order extends until Sunday, November 8, 2020 at 5:00 p.m.
+This order extends until Friday, March 5, 2021 at 5:00 p.m.

 Extended Safer at Home Order (Spanish Version)